-- 43.1 (a) When as a consequence of breaking a rule a boat has compelled another boat to break a rule, the other boat is exonerated for her breach. - (b) When a boat is sailing within the room or mark-room to which she is entitled and, as a consequence of an incident with a boat required to give her that room or mark-room she breaks a rule of Section A of Part 2, rule 15, 16, or 31, she is exonerated for her breach. - (c) A right-of-way boat, or one sailing within the room or mark-room to which she is entitled, is exonerated for breaking rule 14 if the contact does not cause damage or injury. - A boat exonerated for breaking a rule need not take a penalty and shall not be penalized for breaking that rule.
+- 43.1 (a) When as a consequence of breaking a rule a board has compelled another board to break a rule, the other board is exonerated for her breach. - (b) When a board is sailing within the room or mark-room to which she is entitled and, as a consequence of an incident with a board required to give her that room or mark-room, she breaks a rule of Section A of Part 2, rule 15, 16, or 31, she is exonerated for her breach. - (c) A right-of-way board, or one sailing within the room or mark-room to which she is entitled, is exonerated for breaking rule 14 if the contact does not cause damage or injury. - 43.2 A board exonerated for breaking a rule need not take a penalty and shall not be penalized for breaking that rule.